PokeNavBot/pokenav-documentation/source/mobile_app.md

 ### Ensure You Have POI / Gym Coverage

 PokeNav needs to know about the gyms in your area.
-If `$show-settings` shows no gyms after setting a location, you will need to request POI coverage, see the [PokeNav Discord Server](https://discord.gg/7M9quNd) for support and information on how to get coverage.
-Even if it does, you should request it anyway.
+If `$show-settings` shows no gyms after setting a location, you'll need to add your gyms, see [POI Commands](moderation.md#poi).

 ## Tips For Successful App Use